ibm-cloud-docs/watson-assistant/search-customsearch-add.md

         * if you select `API key`, you must provide an **API key**.
         * if you select `None`, you cannot provide any other authentication details.
 1. Click **Next** to go to **Conversational search (optional)**.
-1. In the **Enable conversational search (optional)** section, switch the **Conversational Search** toggle to `on` if you want to activate conversational search.
-If you don't want to activate conversational search, switch the toggle to `off`.
+1. If you want to activate conversational search, switch the **Conversational Search** toggle to `on`.
 For more information about conversational search, see [conversational search](/docs/watson-assistant?topic=watson-assistant-conversational-search#conversational-search-setup).
-1. In the **Default filter** you define the filter as an array of objects so that you can create filters to arrange the content per the query body.
 1. Filling **Default filter** and **Metadata** is optional.
 You can place the information in these fields for your server to perform search requests.
 The metadata must be a JSON object and the default filter can be a text string.
 You can override the default filter in an action step or dialog node that starts the search.
 You cannot override the metadata through other options and the metadata you provide applies to all uses of this integration.
+For more information, see [filling default filter and metadata for server](https://github.com/watson-developer-cloud/assistant-toolkit/blob/master/integrations/extensions/starter-kits/search-with-custom-service/custom-search-server-setup-guide.md){: external}.

 1. Use the **No results found** and **Connectivity issue** tabs to customize different messages to share with users based on the success of the search.